abhit-rana/CustomeAssemblerAndSimulator/README.md

 The Output file of the test case would be inside Assembler/TestCasesGeneratedOutput with the same name as the test file.
 If the Solution file were provided, the result of whether the output file matched the solution file would be provided in the output.

 ## Running the Simulator

+**Since the Simulator would imitate the working of the Computer.
+So, to show whether the Instructions given to the computer are being executed or not, the output of the Simulator would be the Program Counter, Values of 8 Registers, and Flags after executing each instruction.**